Support for children and young people

 We work closely with other agencies to provide a holistic approach to supporting families.

-There is a Children and Young People’s Worker attached to both family refuges to provide one-to-one support and play and therapeutic activities.
+There is a Children and Young People’s Worker attached to our family refuges to provide one-to-one support, and play and therapeutic activities.

 In the Community